lvgl/blog/_posts/2023-08-08-nxp-gold-partner.md

 cover: /assets/nxp_partner/gold_cover.png
 ---

-**It's been quite a journey.
-Now seems like a good time to think about where LVGL started and to feel proud of what we've done.**
+**It's been quite a journey!
+Now it seems like a good time to think about where LVGL started and to feel proud of what we've achieved.
+It will be a personal story from getting my first MCU to becoming an NXP Gold partner.**

 ## In the high school, my first MCU
 All this started in high school where I was learning computer science.
 My younger brother studied electronics and it quickly turned out that I liked it as well.
 I remember back then how hard we were trying to understand how the transistors were working and couldn't imagine how it is possible that someone can design a working PCB.
 It just seemed impossible.
 Many transistors, capacitors, resistors, in seemingly random places...
 All this happened around 2006 when I was 16 years old.